 English 2033 will expand and strengthen students' ability to read, reflect on, discuss, and write about literary texts.
 Students will be encouraged to assume an active and role in the literary community by becoming familiar with the conventions, terminology, and expectations in the study of literature.
 Students will also learn how to clearly analyze and effectively communicate ideas and intuitions/feelings about the literature they read for the course.
 They will begin to take part in the significant discussions and debates taking place within the academic world and in the wider culture concerning the nature and function of literature.

-Clock hours of individual and small group tutoring: provided to student on an as-needed basis
+Clock hours of individual and small group tutoring: provided to student on an as-needed basis wke

-Pre-Requisite: ENGL 2010 Total Clock Hours: 30 Tuition: \$510.00 will be applied to the research process and the use of critical thinking in evaluating scientific evidence for use and practical application to clinical questions and operations.
+Pre-Requisite: ENGL 2010 Total Clock Hours: 30 Tuition: \$510.00

 NURS 1010 EVIDENCE BASED NURSING PRACTICE